 Qualification(s): B Com, LLB (UNSW)

-Julian Schimmel is a Principal in Maurice Blackburn's class actions department in Sydney and is currently working on the Volkswagen, Audi and Skoda class actions.
+Julian Schimmel is a Principal Lawyer in Maurice Blackburn's class actions department in Sydney and is currently working on the Volkswagen, Audi and Skoda class actions.

 Julian recently conducted two class actions in the Federal Court of Australia for patients who were implanted with the DePuy LCS Duofix knee implants and for patients who were implanted with DePuy ASR hip implants.
 These class actions are both against DePuy International Ltd, which manufactured the implants, and against Johnson & Johnson Medical Pty Limited, which sold the implants in Australia.
 The DePuy ASR hip implants class action was launched in February 2011 and in March 2016 the parties agreed on a settlement of the class action for $250 million, with the Federal Court of Australia approving the settlement on 29 June 2016.
 The settlement is the largest class action settlement in the Federal Court of Australia and overall the third largest class action settlement in Australian legal history.